-The Orange County CNPS chapter established the Charlie O’Neill Grant in 1993 to honor the late Charlie O’Neill, OC-CNPS President from 1990-1992 and a highly inspirational member of the chapter.
-This grant is awarded to graduate students for field research related to southern California native plants.
+The Charlie O’Neill Grant was established in 1993 to honor the late Charlie O’Neill, OC-CNPS President from 1990-1992 and a highly inspirational member of the chapter.

 Review Process and Selection Criteria

-Selection will be based on each proposal's completeness, technical quality, consistency with CNPS goals, intended use of funds, local relevance, and likelihood of completion.
-All proposals considered for funding must directly support or be consistent with the mission of CNPS, which is to ”conserve California native plants and their natural habitats, and increase understanding, appreciation, and horticultural use of native plants."
-Preference will be given to proposals including study of species occurring within Orange County and its environs.
-If the review committee concludes that no proposal meets selection criteria, then the grantaward may be suspended until the following year.
+Selection will be based on each proposal's completeness, technical quality, scientific merit, and overall contribution to our understanding of local flora.
+All proposals considered for funding must directly support or be consistent with the mission of CNPS which is to ”protect California’s native plants and their natural habitats, today and into the future, through science, education, stewardship, gardening, and advocacy."
+Preference will be given to proposals with direct relevance to Orange County.
+If the review committee concludes that no proposal meets selection criteria, then the grant award may be suspended until the following year.

 (Arceuthobium ssp.)"
 Mari is pursuing a master's degree in molecular biolodgy at Cal State Fullerton.